Kastriot78/EmployeeVacationsSystem/README.md

 - Approval Workflow: Admins can view pending vacation requests and take action to approve or reject them.
 The system provides a streamlined workflow for managing these requests.
 - Calendar View: The system offers a calendar view to visualize approved vacations, making it easier to manage scheduling and avoid conflicts.
 - Data Visualization: Charts and graphs are used to visualize vacation data, providing insights into employee vacations over time.
-- Sorting and Filtering: Admins can sort and filter vacation data based on various criteria such as employee name, vacation duration, and approval status.
+- Sorting and Filtering: Admins can sort and filter vacation data based on various criteria such as employee name, and approval status.

 # Technologies Used